doubledrat/home-assistant.io/source/_integrations/lightwave.markdown

 Each `switch` or `light` requires an `id` and a `name`.
 The `id` takes the form `R#D#` where `R#` is the room number and `D#` is the device number.

 `lights` and `switches` are optional but one of these must be present.

-The first use of a light or switch will try to register with your Lightwave WiFi Link hub.
-If the hub has not been registered a message on your hub will be displayed asking you to pair the device.
-You have 12 seconds to push the button on your hub to accept this.
-Once done, you should be able to control your lights and switches via Home Assistant.
-This only needs to be done if the hub has not been registered.

 # TRVs